Cheapest car insurance in Pennsylvania for a bad driving record

 Cheapest car insurance in Pennsylvania with a DUI

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in Pennsylvania.
+The table below compares average car insurance premiums in Pennsylvania for drivers with a clean record versus those with a DUI.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI